Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Fractured-Truth.md

     print(f"Generated and saved final_image_{i+1}.png")
 ```

-Ohh nice, Got 16 Qrs.
-Most of them are useless but two, Scan both of them, One of them is a decoy.
+Oh nice!
+Got 16 QR codes.
+Most of them are useless, but two are important.
+Scan both of them; one of them is a decoy.

 <img width="263" height="263" alt="image" src="https://github.com/user-attachments/assets/3fb8538c-66f2-47f4-b0dc-ba7fcbafefba" />

-Just scan it with any qr scanner
+Just scan it with any QR scanner.

-The final flag is
+The final flag is:
 ```bash
 flag{puzzl3d_qr_c0mpl3t3}
 ```